 Distance learning connects students to learning resources remotely.
-If this sounds vague, that’s because there’s a lot of ways to do it.
+If this sounds vague, that’s because there are a lot of ways to do it.
 Email, online video courses, online course material and tests, and technically even using the mail can count because it gets students in communication while they’re far away.

 Most online teaching being done is moving to live and recorded video.
 Whether your students are in middle school, high school, or at a university level, there are guidelines that apply universally to tackling learning online.
 Here are 10 helpful tips to improve your online classroom, followed by some insights to take away for teaching in this new paradigm.

-The internet isn’t the same as being in person, it has its own culture, and acclimating your students to the culture of the internet is a life-skill.
+Use internet culture The internet isn’t the same as being in person, it has its own culture, and acclimating your students to the culture of the internet is a life skill.
 For example, you could use memes to bring some variation to your slides.

+Be aware that parents could be watching, or you could be recorded.
 You never know nor can you fully control who is watching while you’re on the internet.
-Also be aware that anyone can record your session.
+Also, be aware that anyone can record your session.

-Even if you blast out a group message announcing that you had to cut a days’ lesson short, that closure for your students avoids a lot of uncertainty and anxiety.
+Have backup ways of communicating in case you lose power Even if you blast out a group message announcing that you had to cut a day’s lesson short, that closure for your students avoids a lot of uncertainty and anxiety.

-Provide links so that students can do their own reading, watching, or research.
-This will work when teaching online more frequently than it does in person!
+Have references to share with your class Provide links so that students can do their own reading, watching, or research.
+Enable them to prepare easily for your class (this is also referred to as a "flipped classroom").
+This will work when teaching online more frequently than it does in person.

 Nowadays, students have access to the internet through their mobile devices, which is a good enough means to do effective distance learning.
 There are also public libraries with internet access points and computers available for public use that students can use.